Rickodesea/VkSupport/README.md

 Use `compile_shaders.py` to build your shader binaries.

+The current SPIRV compiler is linux only.
+You can download the compiler for other platforms.
+Already compiled shaders are added for cross-platform.

 ## License
 This project is licensed under the zlib license - see the [LICENSE](LICENSE) file for details.
 © All rights reserved.